AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-51739-error-on-requesting-structure-id-in-company-team-graphql-request.md

 <u>Steps to reproduce</u>

 1. Go to **[!UICONTROL Stores]** > **[!UICONTROL Configuration]** > **[!UICONTROL General]** > **[!UICONTROL B2B Features]**, and set *[!UICONTROL Enable Company]* to *Yes*.
-1. Create a company in Admin along with a company admin user.
+1. Create a company along with a company admin user.
-1. Create a new (non-admin) customer, and assign the company (created above) to this customer.
+1. Create a new customer (*customer1*), and assign the company (created above) to this customer.
 1. On the frontend, log in as the company admin user.
-1. Create a company team, and assign the (non-admin) customer to the team using drag and drop.
+1. Create a company team, and assign *customer1* to the team using drag and drop.
 1. Run the following company GraphQl query, which includes `CompanyTeam` with `structure_id`:

     ```GraphQL